openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns a JSON object containing the name of the selected Ethereum network (`"Mainnet"`, `"Ropsten"`, `"Kovan"`, or `"Rinkeby"`) and the address of the smart contract that handles the signature transaction.
+Returns a JSON object containing the name of the selected Ethereum network (`"Ropsten"`, `"Kovan"`, or `"Rinkeby"`) and the address of the smart contract that handles the signature transaction.
+Support for `"Mainnet"` will be integrated soon.

 Example